GCOOS/pt5_s3_tools/README.md

 # PT5 Uploader

-A Python-based tool for uploading files to Amazon S3 with progress tracking and colorized output.
+A Python-based tool for uploading Imaging FlowCytobot (IFCB) data files to Amazon S3 as part of the GCOOS ORION project.
 This tool is designed to handle both single file and directory uploads with configurable options for bucket selection and file handling.

+## Overview

+This tool is specifically designed for the GCOOS ORION project to manage and upload IFCB (Imaging FlowCytobot) data files to Amazon S3.
+IFCB is an automated submersible flow cytometer that provides continuous, high-resolution measurements of phytoplankton and microzooplankton abundance and composition.

 ## Features

 - 🔐 AWS credentials validation
-- 📁 Support for single file and directory uploads
+- 📁 Support for IFCB data file uploads
-- 🔄 Recursive directory upload option
+- 🔄 Recursive directory upload option for IFCB data directories
 - 🎨 Colorized console output
 - 📊 Progress tracking with tqdm
 - 🔍 Dry-run mode for testing